Chinmayee421/Power-BI-Dashboards/README.md

 # 📊 Power BI Dashboards Collection

-This repository contains a collection of Power BI dashboards created for various domains such as healthcare, sales.
+This repository contains a collection of Power BI dashboards created for various domains.

 ## 🧾 Available Dashboards